General Relativistic Center-of-Mass Coordinates for Composite Quantum Particles: Generalized c.m. and Relative Coordinates

-We can now proceed to calculate gravitational corrections to the relativistic COM and relative coordinates.
-The underlying principle is that the sum of the single particle symmetry generators has to have the same form in relativistic COM coordinates as the single particle generators~\cite{Osborn1968,Close1970,Liou1974,Krajcik1974}.
+We can now proceed to calculate gravitational corrections to the relativistic c.m. and relative coordinates.
+The underlying principle is that the sum of the single particle symmetry generators $G_i$ has to have the same form in relativistic c.m. coordinates as the single particle generators~\cite{Osborn1968,Close1970,Liou1974,Krajcik1974}, i.e.,

 Although this works for an arbitrary number of particles, we restrict our calculations to hydrogenoid atoms, consisting of two particles with, e.g., an electron and a proton.
-In this way we arrive at ten equations that can be used to find the relativistic COM position $\vec{R}$, the total momentum $\vec{P}$, spin $\vec{S}$ and mass $M$.
+In this way we arrive at ten equations that can be used to find the relativistic c.m. position $\vec{R}$, the total momentum $\vec{P}$, spin $\vec{S}$ and mass $M$.

 Then we can insert the ansatz